Cycling Clothing Buyers Guide + Video

 There are two key features to look out for when it comes to cycling shorts.

-First, you'll need flexibility; after all, your legs do most of the work on any bike ride.
-Cycling shorts need to be able to move with your body and not restrict movement.
-The best option is usually a stretchy elastane fabric, and ensuring your shorts have plenty of panels to help fit them to your legs properly.
+First, you'll need flexibility.
+Since your legs do most of the work on a ride, your shorts need to not restrict your movement.
+The best option is usually a stretchy elastane fabric that acts as a second skin and moves with you on the bike.

 Padding is the other key feature.
 As your body weight usually rests on a few points on the saddle, soreness and stiffness can occur on sensitive areas, especially if you ride for extended periods of time.
 To combat this, many of our cycling shorts come with built-in padding or a chamois, which helps to cushion some of the pressure from the saddle.
 You'll certainly be thankful of extra padding if you're just getting into cycling, as you won't be used to sitting in an awkward position!